ekapolc/ASR_classproject/README.md

 **4. How to hookup Kaldi with your application in streaming mode [hookup](hookup)**

-Describes how to use kaldigstreamer with other applications
+Describes how to use Kaldi's online decoding with other applications